Coins and Banknotes of Vietnam

 The brick from Hoa Lư, Ninh Bình has the inscription "Đại Việt Quốc Quân Thành Chuyên"

-- Speaking of the character "Đại" on the "Thái Bình Hưng Bảo" coins, I'm not the first to bring it up.
-Bernard J. Premar also read this coin as "Đại Bình Hưng Bảo" since 1963[3], but it seems that not many people have paid attention to this opinion in the study of ancient currency.
-I would like to share this with you, and I also wish that researchers correctly identify the characters on the coins - something we cannot alter.
+- Speaking of the character "Đại" on the "Thái Bình Hưng Bảo" coins, I'm not the first one to bring it up.
+Bernard J. Permar had also read this coin as "Đại Bình Hưng Bảo" as early as 1963[4], but it seems that not many people paid attention to this opinion in ancient coin research.
+I would like to express my agreement with him, and I also hope that researchers will read the characters on the coin as they are actually written - something we cannot interpret otherwise.

 (*) Coins from the collection of Mai Ngọc Phát, Hanoi.